From Abracadabra to Zombies | View All

 ....[yet]
 Patient R's self-awareness is largely intact in spite of his brain injury.*

 In short, the research so far on consciousness, mind, self-awareness, and the like is complicated and incomplete.
-On the other hand, a model of the mind as an immaterial substance adds nothing to the understanding anything about the mind and its relationship to the brain.
+On the other hand, a model of the mind as an immaterial substance adds nothing to understanding anything about the mind and its relationship to the brain.
 Why posit the mind as an immaterial parallel processor to the brain whose existence is somehow completely disconnected from that of the brain?
 Again, the main reason seems to be that the idea fits well with the desire for immortality or at least some sort of continued existence after death.
-Some also think that free will can only exist if the mind is an immaterial substance distinct from the body.
-To which the materialist might say, "so what?"
+Some also think that free will can only exist if the mind is an immaterial substance distinct from the body and morality is not possible without free will.
+To which the materialist or science-based philosopher might say, "so what?"

 Hallucinations by Oliver Sacks (2012)